 Adopt an Ephemeral Wetland – We will begin our 5th year of this very popular program in Jan 2018.
 Volunteers adopt a wetland (or 2), are trained in amphibian ID and provided equipment, then go off on their own to survey the amphibians in that wetland at least twice a year.
-Join our mailing list or follow us on Facebook to be notified when enrollment begins for 2018.
+Informational Meeting Tuesday January 16th 6-7 pm at the Leon County Main Library, Room A.

 Striped Newt Repatriation Team – Our striped newt repatriation project involves checking drift fences with associated bucket traps, that encircle four wetlands in the Apalachicola National Forest, every day from January through July.
 Obviously we could use some help and that’s where our Team comes in!
 We train you and you volunteer to check the fences at your convenience using an online sign-up calendar.
-Join our mailing list or follow us on Facebook to be notified when enrollment begins for 2018.
+Email Rebecca (email@example.com) to be notified about training opportunities.